 Enter the named range from Excel to display.
 The named range must be in the specified Excel sheet in the Excel Sheet property, or the Excel Sheet property must be blank in order to use a named range.
 See Image under Component Display Format Properties to position and align the Excel image as needed.

 Button

 Button Type

 Specify the functionality to be assigned for the selected button.

-Displays a generic button that can have custom functionality assigned such as display a Dashboard, execute a Business Rule, etc.
+Displays a generic button that can have custom functionality assigned such as display a dashboard, execute a business rule, and so on.